1. Who we are

 For almost 30 years, we’ve focused on retained search mandates, contingency jobs and temporary, contract and interim appointments in the fields of accountancy & finance, private equity, debt & structured finance, corporate strategy and mergers & acquisitions.
 We’ve assisted innumerable clients in securing the very best talent available and we’ve played a key part in the advancement of literally thousands of careers.

-We have offices in the UK, Switzerland and Australia.
+We have offices in the UK, Switzerland and Germany.

 References to “the Company”, “we”, “us”, “our” and “ours” in this privacy statement means Walker Hamill.